Filovent yacht charter agency

 Cabins with French balconies and large panoramic windows.
 Premium location cabins

-Cat A - 1 Double Bed - Upper Deck
+Double Cabin - 1 Double Bed - Cat A - Upper Deck

 Cabins with French balconies and large panoramic windows.
 Premium location cabins.